Three Ways to Remodel Your Relationship

 Being honest about what you bring to the relationship, will help you create a map of what your strengths and areas of growth are as a couple (and don’t worry, your partner will do this too!).

 Some of the least effective communication tools that you have been carrying around don’t work to get you the relationship that you want.
 They are weighing you down (like the piano that nobody plays in my house anymore!).
 Do you want that tool, that is not serving you, to continue to occupy valuable real estate in your marriage?

 If you are ready to move it out (and if you are reading this you probably are), then know that it is going to require some effort.
 These old communication habits are crusty-leaden parts of us that we continue to use but support an old relationship system that we no longer want.

 #3 Be Ready To Get Uncomfortable

 Just like my contractor said to me, “You can’t have it both ways” — wanting the new, better, improved but not wanting to move my stuff or have to sleep somewhere else?
 I don’t think so.

 And note, when I say be “ready” I don’t mean be without anxiety, fear, worry, or trepidation.
-I mean be prepared to lean in to the unknown.
+I mean be prepared to lean into the unknown.
 If you wait until it is a good time (i.e. you don’t feel anxiety, fear, worry, etc) you are going to be waiting a long time.

 Getting out of your comfort zone is required for personal growth and marital healing.
-If you are not ready to get uncomfortable, than you must not be ready for that new kitchen…er, I mean…relationship.
+If you are not ready to get uncomfortable, then you must not be ready for that new kitchen…er, I mean…relationship.

 Bonus tip #4 Hire a Contractor (er, I mean Therapist)

 Some things are DIYs (think fixing the toaster) and major overhauls are not.
-Find someone who is skilled, trained, and specializes in relationships — just like you would to remodel your home.
+Find someone who is skilled, trained, and specializes in relationships — just like you would remodel your home.